yuxianxu/readradio-react-nodejs/README.md

 Note:
 - Will update homepage layout soon
-- Need install VBL audio software to catch output audio from speaker source
+- Need to install VBL audio software to catch output audio from speaker source - see SET UP for details

 ## Authors